reiversolutions/usp/README.md

 In order to separate what is a delusion from what is actually happening it is recommended you use two very distinct ways of describing a situation.
 By default we recommend that you describe __reality in a cheerful way__ and anything part of __USP like a Noir film__.
-These too styles are very distinct and makes it simple for players to differentiate.
+These two styles are very distinct and makes it simple for players to differentiate.

 > It is also wise to encourage your players to follow the same descriptive style you choose.